developer-zebra/developer-zebra-site/src/stagenow/4-1/stageclient/index.md

 #### Also see:

 * [Trusted Staging Guide](../trustedstaging) | Securing devices and the ability to configure them
-* [Dynamic Staging Guide](../dynamicstaging) | Injecting values from a file into configurations at staging
+* [Dynamic Staging Guide](../dynamicstaging) | Injecting values from a file into device configurations at staging

 -----